AVL Trees in Clojure

 This can be achieved as shown above, taking advantage of an immutable approach.

-With the balance factor and rotation actions now available, we are able to begin work on the four different situations a node could be placed in that would require a tree rotation.
+With the balance factor and rotation actions now available, we can begin working on the four different situations where a node’s placement requires a tree rotation.

 (defn is-left-case? [tree]